Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 :ref:`Selenium-RC <chapter05-reference>`
     Explains how to develop an automated test program using the Selenium-RC API.
     Many examples are presented in both, a programming language and a scripting language.
-The installing of Selenium-RC is covered here.
+Also, the installation and setup of Selenium-RC is covered here.
 The various modes, or configurations, that Selenium-RC supports are described along with their trade-offs and limitations.
 Architecture diagrams are provided to help illustrate these points.
-Also in this section a number of solutions to problems often difficult for the new user are described in this chapter.
+Also in this section a number of solutions to problems, often difficult for the new user, are described in this chapter.
 This includes handling Security Certificates, https requests, Pop-ups and the opening of new windows.